 Tuck the other end of the rope under the knot, but over the tab and pull until taught.

-Measure in on the dowel 7 inches from each end and add a small screw.
+Measure 7″ from each end of the dowel and add a small screw.
 This will keep the rope from sliding in on the pole.

 Add the rope loops onto the pole starting at the top and working your way down.
 Do this for both sides of the swing.

-Slide the carabiner onto the folded rope and tie a knot around it, securing it in place.
+Slide the carabiner onto the folded rope and tie a knot around it to secure it in place.

-Separate the two looped ends and tie a knot into each one leaving the loop big enough to slip over the end of the dowel but not too big that it slides right over the gathered ropes already on the crossbar.
+Separate the two looped ends and tie a knot in each one, leaving the loop large enough to slip over the end of the dowel.
+Make sure it’s tight enough that it slides right over the gathered ropes already on the crossbar.

 Slip the loop onto the dowel before pulling the knot tight so it can be adjusted.